davidindub/quiz-master/README.md

 #### Google Drive Utility Menu

 - When building the project, I needed a way to use the Google Drive API to manage the forms created.
-I build a simple file management tool, and implemented it as a secret menu option from the Main Menu.
+I built a simple file management tool, and implemented it as a secret menu option from the Main Menu.

 - To access the Google Drive Utility, you enter 999 on the Main Menu and are then prompted for a password.

-- I implemented the administrator password similar to the API keys, storing it in a variable in `creds.json` file which wasn't pushed to Heroku.
-In the Heroku project settings I stored it as a Config Var, ensuring it is never publically exposed.
+- I implemented the administrator password similar to the API keys, storing it in a variable in the `creds.json` file which wasn't pushed to Heroku.
+In the Heroku project settings I stored it as a Config Var, ensuring it is never publicly exposed.

 - As the Utility is only available to an administrator, I have included screenshots below.